gkomba/so_long/README.md

-# My First Game since i started learning Programming
+# 🎮My First Game since i started learning Programming🎮
 This project is a very small 2D game.
 Its purpose is to make you work with textures, sprites, and some other very basic gameplay elements.